kaylarobertson3/Data-and-Bagels/README.md

 Kelsey will tell you how to scrape the web!

 # Ok,so I have this data.
 What can I do with it?
+Infographics are cool and good.
+Why?
+Infographics make stories more believable, make them more shareable, and more digestible for audiences.
+How your story is presented online is everything.
+Here are some tools that reporters (or anyone) can use to make their stories better — no coding or design knowledge involved.
+Here's a few starter tools:

 ## Datawrapper
+Datawrapper notes from Kelsey's nicar talk

 ## Knightlab tools
+Knightlab is a leading innovator in journalism technology, and makes some cool stuff.
+Check out all of it at (Knightlab's website)[https://knightlab.northwestern.edu/]

 ## So much more
  * [DataViz Catalogue](http://datavizcatalogue.com/) — can search by both the type of chart or by function of what you want to show.
 Then shows you websites and tools of how to make them!
 Nice.